erikpaasonen/msm/README.markdown

 **Warning:** In case of unexpected shutdown, you may lose up to 10 minutes of changes.

+### Why worldstorage/?

+MSM stores worlds in a `worldstorage/` subdirectory and creates symlinks on server start.
+This indirection enables RAM disk support—when you enable RAM for a world, MSM symlinks it to `/dev/shm` instead of the local directory.
+Without this architecture, RAM disk wouldn't be possible.

+See [IMPORTING.md](IMPORTING.md) for details on how MSM handles world storage.

 ## Fabric Mod Loader

 MSM natively supports [Fabric](https://fabricmc.net/):